 By the power of my non-verbal “No”, I gained freedom from relentless harassment.

 I completed basic training without actually running the Assault Course, yet somehow still managed to learn the lesson the course was designed to teach me.
 I discovered that I had within me the ability to assault someone if it was both necessary and right.
+I also learned a sense of holy defiance in the face of evil and injustice.

 The only thing that held me back that day was a clear conscience in the midst of my rattled emotions and fatigued body, but if my cause had been just, I’m confident that guy would have at least been seriously injured by my hand.